 VIDEO: What is ocean etiquette?
-Here's an overview in under two minutes.
+Here's an overview in under 30 seconds.
 Transcript

 Marine Wildlife Viewing Guidelines

 - Learn before you go.
 Read about the wildlife, viewing sites, and local regulations to get the most from your wildlife viewing experience.

 - Keep your distance.
 Use binoculars, spotting scopes, and cameras with zoom lenses to get a closer look.

 - Hands off.
 Never touch, handle, or ride marine wildlife.
 Touching wildlife, or attempting to do so, can injure the animal, put you at risk, and may also be illegal for certain species.